Michelle Guy: Political career

 Guy was elected to Lisburn and Castlereagh City Council in 2019, representing the Castlereagh South District.
 During her term, she served as Deputy Mayor in 2022.
+She was re-elected as a councillor in 2023.

 At the 2024 general election, she contested the Strangford constituency, where she finished second against Jim Shannon of the Democratic Unionist Party (DUP), receiving 10,428 votes (26.8%).

 Member of the Northern Ireland Assembly

 However, following Sorcha Eastwood's election as Lagan Valley's MP, Guy applied for the now-vacant MLA seat in the Lagan Valley constituency.
-On July 10th, the party announced her as the new MLA.
+On July 10, the party announced her as the new MLA.

-Guy's first attendance to the chamber was in supporting the Opposition to Racism motion following 'far-right' rioting in Belfast in August 2024.
+Guy's first attendance to the chamber was in supporting the Opposition to Racism motion following far-right rioting in Belfast in August 2024.

 In her capacity as the Alliance's education spokesperson, Guy voiced concerns regarding the Education Minister's decision to allocate £250,000 for magnetic lockable phone pouches in schools in September 2024.
 She welcomed the guidance on mobile phone use but criticised the expenditure amid financial constraints in the education sector, stating, "I find it difficult to believe this is the most appropriate use of the department's limited budget."

 As a member of the Education Committee, Guy raised her concerns about a controversial meeting between the Education Minister and the Loyalist Communities Council (LCC) in September 2024.
 She expressed her concern about the legitimacy of the LCC as a stakeholder in educational discussions, remarking, "It was disturbing to see it... not credible for the Minister to be standing against paramilitary exploitation of children then meeting with LCC."